Library

 source

-NutrientPhytoplanktonZooplanktonDetritus(; grid,
+NutrientPhytoplanktonZooplanktonDetritus(; grid::AbstractGrid{FT},

 initial_photosynthetic_slope::FT = 0.1953 / day, # 1/(W/m²)/s